nanowrimo/aether/README.md

-In fact, `Instance.all` is so commonly used to query for instance resources that any instance method of `InstanceCollection` called directly in the shell is inferred to be a call to `Instance.all`, letting you simply say:
+In fact, `Instance.all` is so commonly used to query for instance resources that any instance method of `InstanceCollection` called directly in the shell is inferred to be a call on `Instance.all`, letting you simply say:

     >> running.in("web")
     => [#<ins:web:i-7de33615:running>, #<ins:web:i-ae85ebce:running>, ...]